-(a) State funds to cover license fees must come from a source other than hunting- and fishing-license revenue.
+(a) When the State is providing funds: (1) State funds to cover license fees must come from a source other than hunting- and fishing-license revenue.

-The State must identify funds to cover license fees separately from other funds provided to the agency.
+(2) The State must identify funds to cover license fees separately from other funds provided to the agency.

-The agency must receive at least the average amount of State-provided discretionary funds that it received for the administration of the State's fish and wildlife agency during the State's 5 previous fiscal years.
+(3) The State fish and wildlife agency must receive at least the average amount of State-provided discretionary funds that it received for the administration of the State's fish and wildlife agency during the State's 5 previous fiscal years.